Austin-Z/Synechron-Capstone/README.md

 # 🌐 Fund of Funds Analysis Platform

 ## 📊 Overview
 An interactive platform for analyzing Fund of Funds (FOF) structures, with a focus on mutual funds like MFS Diversified International Fund (MDIZX) and others such as GLEAX, LIONX, and more.
-The platform provides real-time visualization of fund structures, holdings analysis, overlap detection, and an AI-powered chat interface for fund data exploration, all accessible through a modern React frontend with a Streamlit dashboard integration.
+The platform provides real-time visualization of fund structures, holdings analysis, overlap detection, and an AI-powered chat interface for fund data exploration, all accessible through a Streamlit dashboard.

 ## ✨ Key Features
 - 🔍 **Fund Structure Visualization**